0xVox/traefik-officer/README.md

 #### Ignored Path
 This is for more granular control over which endpoints in a service get reported on.
 In our example above we ignore any that match the regex pattern `/images/`.

+### MergePathsWithExtensions
+This can be used to remove query strings of the form:
+`www.example.com/api/endpoint/arg/arg/arg`
+By putting `/api/endpoint` in this list will stop getting metrics being collected for each combination of arguments in the URL, and instead simplify them down and add all counts to the `/api/endpoint` index.

+#### WhiteListPaths
+This list serves two purposes, depending on whether strict whitelisting is enabled or disabled.

+If `strict-whitelist` is `true`:
+- Only paths that match this whitelist (with a `.contains()`) will have metrics published.
+- All paths on the list, that have a duration greater that `pass-log-above-threshold` will have their accessLog printed to stdout of traefik-officer.

+If `strict-whitelist` is `false`:
+- Whitelist entries which also match an ignore rule will not be ignores.
+- All paths on the list, that have a duration greater that `pass-log-above-threshold` will have their accessLog printed to stdout of traefik-officer.

 ### Examples